 IN CHINA: Hong Kong, Guangzhou, Hangzhou, Shanghai, Beijing – participants will visit businesses and cultural sites.
 Presentations will be provided by local businesses and will include topics such as organization, products, human resources, education, training, compensation, market strategy, international marketing, and other relevant topics.
 A question and answer session for the participants will follow company presentations.
 Students are expected to participate actively and will be graded.

-POST TRIP: Upon return from China, participants will attend a post-orientation session on Thursday, April 9, 2015, from 5 to 7 p.m. in the Mound View Room of the Markee Pioneer Student Center to discuss experiences and outcomes of the trip.
+POST PROGRAM: Upon return from China, participants will attend a post-orientation session (date TBA) to discuss their experiences and outcomes of the trip.

 EVALUATION: Students will be evaluated on the basis of attendance at the orientation sessions.
 In addition, students will be required to write a research paper (about 10-15 pages) on a selected topic of interest and the outcomes of the study experience.
 The critique of student experience of the study tour through the paper will be due on or before 30 days upon return to campus.
 A letter grade of A, B, C, D, or F will be assigned upon completion of the paper.

 Level: 3000-level course work